SAM licensing model

 To manage SAM and other licenses after you install SAM:

 - Click License Manager.

 You can sort licenses by product name, version, license type, or expiration date.
 You can also add a license, upgrade a license, and activate licenses on new servers.
-The License Manager on the Orion server controls all licenses for your SAM environment, including licensing for scalability engines.
+The License Manager on the Orion server controls all licenses for your SAM environment.

 In the Orion Platform, an Additional Polling Engine (APE) is a type of scalability engine that you can add to any SAM environment, regardless of license type, to: